ASJordi/app-dog-groomer/README.md

 ## About The Project :computer:

 Dog groomer desktop app to manage dogs and owners.
 It allows to add, edit and delete dogs and owners.
+Implement CRUD operations with JDBC and JPA using Hibernate

 [![Product Name Screen Shot][product-screenshot]](https://asjordi.dev)